TheOtherRolesAU/TheOtherRoles/README.md

 - We changed the look/layout of the settings
 - Added a new option that deactivates skipping in meetings (if the player does not vote, he votes himself)
 - Fixed a bug where a Lovers win wasn't displayed properly
+- Fixed the Among Us bug where people were unable to move after meetings

 **Version 2.1.0**
 - **New Role:** [Spy](#spy)